bmukesh23/Memo/README.md

 # 📝 NoteUp
-A note taking web app built with MERN.
+A note taking website built with MERN.

 ## 📦 Technologies